- 1300 664 601

-Key steps after a private VSL provider default:
+Key steps after a private VSL provider defaults:

-If your provider defaults, TPS will contact you within 7 days with information about the next steps.
+If Partners In Training Australia defaults, TPS will contact you within 7 days with information about the next steps.
 If you do not hear from them, you should contact TPS by email at email@example.com or call 1300 980 434.
-For more information on Tuition Protection Service, please go to https://tps.gov.au/Vet/Get/vetoverview.
+For more information on Tuition Protection Service, please go to https://tps.gov.au/Vet/Get/vetoverview

 SKILLS FIRST PROGRAM

 Partners in Training are contracted with the Victorian Government to deliver training under the Skills First Program.
 We have access to Skills First for eligible students training in a vocational training course in Victoria.